How to Layer Lighting: A Practical Lighting Design Guide

 Ambient lighting creates the base layer.
 It sets the tone, fills the space with soft visibility, and guides how all other layers interact.
 You don't want it to be harsh or flat, but rather even, comfortable, and warm.
 Ceiling fixtures, recessed lights, and large floor lamps work well here because they spread light outward and help the room feel grounded.

-If the space feels cavernous or overly bright, adjust the spread rather than the intensity.
-Keep in mind that this layer is there simply to prepare the canvas for the layers you’ll add next.
+If the space feels cavernous or overly bright, adjust the spread rather than the intensity, as most lighting design guides recommend.
+Keep in mind that this layer is there simply to prepare the canvas for the lighting layers you'll add next.

 Add Focus and Clarity With Task Lighting